Get the Tata Capital App to apply for Loans & manage your account. Download Now

 The disparity in interest payments underscores the potential for substantial savings over time that can be achieved through an improved credit score.

 To manage your finances well, you must monitor your credit score.
-Here is a verification method:
+Here’s how you can check your average credit score in India:

 • Credit Reports: You get one free credit report from CIBIL, Experian, and Equifax annually.
 Many financial institutions offer free credit score assessments.